What Do Car Rotors Do? Function, Types, Signs of Wear & Replacement Cost

 How Brake Rotors Work in Your Car

-Think of it like rubbing your hands together on a cold day.
-The more you rub, the warmer your hands get because of friction.
+Think of it like rubbing your hands together on a cold day — the more you rub, the warmer they get.
 Rotors do something similar, but instead of warming your hands, they’re slowing your car.
-The heat generated during braking is absorbed by the rotor and then dissipated into the air, which is why rotors are designed with ventilation in mind.
+The heat generated during braking is absorbed by the rotor and dissipated into the air.
+The rotor’s surface must be smooth and flat for the brake pads to grip effectively.
+If the rotor is warped or damaged, you’ll feel vibrations or hear grinding noises when braking.

 Types of Brake Rotors and Their Unique Features